tensorflow/models/research/video_prediction/README.md

   --output_dir=./checkpoints \ # where to save model checkpoints
   --event_log_dir=./summaries \ # where to save training statistics
   --num_iterations=100000 \ # number of training iterations
-  --pretrained_model=model \ # path to model to initialize from, random if emtpy --sequence_length=10 \ # the number of total frames in a sequence --context_frames=2 \ # the number of ground truth frames to pass in at start --use_state=1 \ # whether or not to condition on actions and the initial state
+  --pretrained_model=model \ # path to model to initialize from, random if empty --sequence_length=10 \ # the number of total frames in a sequence --context_frames=2 \ # the number of ground truth frames to pass in at start --use_state=1 \ # whether or not to condition on actions and the initial state